elac42/chatbot/README.md

 # Input data example
 allWords = ["hi", "do", "day", "you", "how", "good", "know", "are"].
-If the user input string = "good day" the input tensor would look like the following: [0, 0, 1, 0, 0, 1, 0, 0].
+If the user input string = "good day" the input tensor will look like following: [0, 0, 1, 0, 0, 1, 0, 0].